vivintsolar-oss/react-native-components/README.md

 Read more at https://blog.expo.io/upcoming-limitations-to-ios-expo-client-8076d01aee1a.
 We apologize for any inconvenience this may cause you!

 <img  alt="Expo QR Code" src="https://raw.githubusercontent.com/vivintsolar-oss/react-native-components/master/assets/QR.png" width="300" />

+## Publishing
+This is a [lerno](https://lernajs.io) monorepo.
+Check out their documentation to understand how to publish, check for `changed` packages, etc.

+## Contributing
+When you're ready or have a need to contribute, take a look at the [contributing process](.github/CONTRIBUTING.md).